 What Does the Emoluments Clause Prohibit?

 The emoluments clause prohibits any government official from receiving a "present, Emolument, Office, or Title of any kind" from a foreign government without the approval of Congress.
-However, several Presidents have received gifts of value from foreign governments.
-Congress gave Presidents Martin Van Buren and John Tyler approval to accept gifts, but they were to be turned over to the government and not kept personally.
+However, several presidents have received valuable gifts from foreign governments.

 When the Constitution was written, an emolument was generally believed to mean any type of profit, benefit, or advantage.
 Today it is also interpreted to mean benefits or profits from private businesses.
 The broadest interpretation is that government officials should not receive anything of value from a foreign power without Congressional approval.